SERG-Delft/andy/README.md

 Andy's configuration file is a Java class that extends [`RunConfiguration` from `nl.tudelft.cse1110.andy.config`](https://github.com/cse1110/andy/blob/main/src/main/java/nl/tudelft/cse1110/andy/config/RunConfiguration.java).

-You can find an example configuration file [here](https://github.com/cse1110/assignments/blob/577c57e51f9f29b25ad5d0e22e67d65b1f795f45/stubs-fakes-and-mocks/makeReservation/config/Configuration.java).
+Andy generates four grade components (branch coverage, mutation coverage, meta tests, and code checks), which it then combines into a single final grade based on the defined weights.

-Andy generates 4 grade components (branch coverage, mutation coverage, meta tests, and code checks), which it then combines into a single final grade based on the defined weights.
+You can find many examples of configuration files under `/andy/src/test/resources/` or under `/assignments`.

 #### Weights (required)
 The weights of each grading component must be provided in every configuration file.
 They are passed as a `HashMap`, with each component (`coverage`, `mutation`, `meta`, and `codechecks`) as the key and its weight as the value.
 The combined weight of all components must sum up to exactly `1.0`.
 Unused or ungraded components can have their weight set to 0.